SmithEcophysLab/ecophys_sp2021/MiniQuizzes/miniquiz12_04.22.2021.md

 2. What scales are you not working at for your literature that might be important for other studies/reviews to consider?

-3. Why is a model needed to make connections between scales?
+3. Why is a model useful for making connections between scales?